Jhana 8 logo with lotus leaf.

 Some meditation teachers teach that the 4th Jhana is the last Jhana.
 However, there is a further refinement of this Jhana into 4 more levels – 5th Jhana, 6th Jhana, 7th Jhana, and 8th Jhana.
 It’s easier just to call them their own Jhana.
 These are the “Arupa Jhanas.”

-Fifth Jhana – Realm of Infinite Space
+Fifth Jhana – The Base of Boundless Space (Realm of Infinite Space)

 That point of reference is quickly not felt and instead, the meditator’s mind and consciousness seem to fill all space outwardly, quickly expanding.
-I have experienced this at a fast pace and a slower pace.
-When fast, the mind is literally ‘blown’ as one lets go of a traditional ‘me’ frame of reference, of the ego basically, and expands to fill all space.
+I have experienced this at a fast pace and at a slower pace.

-Sixth Jhana – Realm of Infinite Consciousness
+Sixth Jhana – The Base of Boundless Consciousness (Realm of Infinite Consciousness)

 When the vastness that the mind is filling up is let go of, the meditator ego seems to take all that surrounds, all that is, and assimilate it into itself.
-It’s that classic – body and mind and everything are one feeling that some say they feel to some degree in various states of intoxication or lucidity.
+It’s that classic – body and mind and everything are one feeling that some say they feel to some degree in various states of intoxication, meditation, or lucidity.

 The 6th Jhana is also often taken for Nibbana because this is some people’s idea about the state.
 This isn’t nibbana in the Buddhist sense, but it is a feeling in the mind that is incredible and unforgettable.

-Seventh Jhana – Realm of Infinite Nothingness
+Seventh Jhana – The Base of Nothingness (Realm of Infinite Nothingness)

 As one spends time in the 7th Jhana the feeling of interconnectedness from the 6th Jhana fades slowly, and sometimes VERY slowly to a point of nothing seen and nothing imagined.
 It’s no longer a feeling of oneness but a feeling of no body, no mind, no thoughts, no self, no objects, no time, just emptiness.

 This emptiness is total and goes on and on.
 It’s a feeling of not really being ‘there’.
 Not really existing.
 Non-existence.
-There is no feeling of fear because in the higher Jhanas, there are no feelings like that.
-It’s just an acceptance of nothing there, nothing coming, nothing ever having been passed through.
+There is no feeling of fear because in the higher Jhanas, when solid, there are no feelings like that.

 Realization dawns that this infinite consciousness contains nothing permanent – the universe is always in flux.

 As the 7th Jhana is experienced for a while, sometimes for hours, a profound state of stillness exists in the body and mind.
 It’s as if you never existed at all.
 You are only vaguely aware of any perception of anything at all.
-None of your senses work since the early Jhanas.
+None of your senses have worked since the early Jhanas.
 You’re just in a sort of void.

-Then something arises.
-It’s an odd sort of state that seems to be showing us what our lives, the world, the cosmos, the ultimate reality is based on.
 There arises this sense of a dichotomy.
 Only that.
-The dichotomy is not clear of what 2 things, what 2 ideas… there is only this mind knowledge that a dichotomy exists.
+The dichotomy is not clear of what 2 things, what 2 ideas… there is only this vague feeling that a dichotomy exists.

 There is a realization of states of is vs. isn’t.
 Or here vs. not here.
 Alive vs. dead?
 Light vs. darkness.
 None of these words will come to you in this Jhana, the mind is VERY quiet and is capable of very little during this Jhana.
-It is more of a spectator position where the mind can only observe this dichotomy.

 As one lets go of this dichotomy there comes to be felt a final feeling to it all.
 Is it death?
 Is it the death of the mind?
 There is nothing known in the state, but upon coming out of the 8th Jhana you can hypothesize that there is a choice here to choose to let go of the dichotomy altogether, or stay with it and observe it some more.